-A few more thoughts on “Need”… (See Thursdays post A Question of Need)
+Here are a few more thoughts on “Need”… (See Thursdays post A Question of Need)

 Many people have neediness anxiety: AKA “worry about being too needy.”
 Being “too needy” is generally frowned upon in our individualistic culture.
 And when we (like appropriate, regular human beings) desire some help or company, we mistakenly think something is way wrong with us.

 Interdependence vs Individualism